Textualize/textual/FAQ.md

 <a name="why-doesn't-the-`datatable`-scroll-programmatically"></a>
 ## Why doesn't the `DataTable` scroll programmatically?

-If it looks like the scrolling in your `DataTable` is broken, it may be because your `DataTable` does not have its height set, which means it is using the default value of `height: auto`.
+If scrolling in your `DataTable` is _apparently_ broken, it may be because your `DataTable` is using the default value of `height: auto`.
-In turn, this means that the `DataTable` itself does not have a scrollbar and, hence, it cannot scroll.
+This means that the `DataTable` itself does not have a scrollbar and it cannot scroll itself.

-If it looks like your `DataTable` has scrollbars, those might belong to the container(s) of the `DataTable`, which in turn makes it look like the scrolling of the `DataTable` is broken.
+The scrollbar(s) you see belong to the container(s) of the `DataTable`.

 To see the difference, try running the app below with and without the comment in the attribute `TableApp.CSS`.
 Press <kbd>E</kbd> to scroll the `DataTable` to the end.
-If the `CSS` is commented out, the `DataTable` does not have a scrollbar and, therefore, there is nothing to scroll.
+If the `CSS` is commented out, the `DataTable` does not have its own scrollbar and it cannot scroll.

 <details>
 <summary>Example app.</summary>